miry/online_games_bots/README.md

 == TODO

-Hooks to teamcity via https://github.com/github/github-services/pull/47/files
+- Hooks to teamcity via https://github.com/github/github-services/pull/47/files
+- Add Logger

 == Actions

 `build_first` - Create a first building in the list.
-The order of buidlings get from `:buildings`
+The order of buidlings get from `:buildings` ``